Connect with others who understand.

 Your kidneys help control your electrolyte levels by raising or lowering your fluid levels.
 When you have more fluid in your body, it dilutes electrolytes, lowering their concentrations.
 On the other hand, less fluid means higher electrolyte concentrations.
 The kidneys get rid of extra fluid through your urine.

 Blood vessels in the kidneys also absorb needed electrolytes back into the bloodstream.
-The electrolytes travel back into the tubule along with water.
+Electrolytes move from the tubule into nearby blood vessels.
 If you have too many electrolytes, your kidneys will get rid of the extra minerals in your urine, and you’ll pee them out.

 People whose kidneys don’t work well may have extra electrolytes in their bloodstream.
 Electrolyte imbalances can be harmful to your heart and bones.
 For example, high sodium levels can lead to high blood pressure.